uccser/cs-unplugged/docs/source/developer/translation_infrastructure.rst

   $ crowdin-bot-pull-translations.sh
   ...

-Additionally, it is possible to run the scripts on a local machine, provided the correct packages are installed (see ``setup-instance.py``)
+Additionally, it is possible to run the scripts on a local machine, provided the correct packages are installed (see ``setup-instance.sh``)

 Monitoring
 ------------------------------------------------------------------------------